KirillRV/TeachMeSkills_Final_Assignment/README.md

 - PropertiesLoader: Class for loading configurations from a file.

 ### utils: Utilities for handling files and folders.
-- FileOperation: Class for file operations, including validation, movement, and parsing.
+- FileService: Class for file operations, including validation, movement, and parsing.

 ### MainRunner: Main class for managing the program's execution, initiating authentication, file processing, and report generation.